-The Port mapping / Virtual Servers configuration section is where you can configure virtual servers like Web servers on the DMZ or similar servers.
-It is also possible to regulate how bandwidth management, traffic shaping, is applied to traffic flowing through the WAN interface of the firewall.
-It is also possible to use Intrusion Detection / Prevention and Traffic shaping on Port mapped services.
+The Port mapping / Virtual Servers configuration section is where you can configure virtual servers (such as a LAN Web server) to allow WAN access to specified LAN or DMZ servers.
+It is also possible to use Intrusion Detection / Prevention on Port mapped services.
 These are applied in the same way as with policies.
 See the previous chapter for more information.